AnnaKhiz/mydigitalconstruct_final_project/README.md

 - For sign up/sign was used mocked data.

   For ``signin`` use:
-  - Login: eve.holt@reqres.in
+  - Email: eve.holt@reqres.in
   - Password: any 6 digits

   For ``signup`` use:
-  - Login: eve.holt@reqres.in
+  - Email: eve.holt@reqres.in
   - Password: any 6 digits
-  - submit password: shoul be the same as entered password
+  - Submit password: shoul be the same as entered password

 # Project description and requirements:
   - Sign in/Sign up/Log out functions (created with mocked data)